Basel-anaya/Roadmap-to-AI/0- Prerequisites/1- Linear algebra/README.md

 Well, Artificial Intelligence is not a single subject it has sub-fields like Learning (Machine Learning & Deep Learning), Communication using NLP, Knowledge Representation & Reasoning, Problem Solving, Uncertain Knowledge & Reasoning.

+### In this repository you will find 2 Linear algebra notebooks from
 ### Describing the sub-field concepts where LA Objects can be applied.

 Going through each sub-field explain bit to the concerned topic and how applying it.
 The following diagram explain the areas where we apply Linear Algebra in AI.